dlvhdr/presentations/cli-apps/notes.md

 One last concept we need to know in order to use Charm's Bubbletea lib, is the Elm architecture.
 Think of it like a React's app lifecycle.
+Bubbletea's runtime (that's used to run our app) uses this architecture.

 We first define a Model.
 This model represents our app's state.
 It's a simple object we define.
 In it, we need to store all the information we need to render our UI.

 Given a Model, the ELM runtime calls our "View" function, which we use to return a string.
-That string is our UI!
+Remember, terminals only display text, so that string is actually our UI!

 Now that we know that given a Model we render a View, we need a way to change the model.

 That's where the Update function comes in.
 This function recieves a message when "things happen".
 Here, we write logic to update the model, depending on what happened.
 Messages are the way we declare what happened.
 User input is just one thing that might happen, but it could also be a timer firing, a network call that was returned, a file read from disk etc.

+In addition to that, the update function can retrun commands.
+Commands are functions that bubbletea runs for us, asynchronously, that return a new message.
+Those messages will also eventually be sent to the update function to create our runtime loop.

+For anyone who's familiar with Redux, the model is the state, messages are actions and commands are action creators.

 ---

+Now let's see how to use bubbletea to write our app using the ELM architecture.
 For our Roulette app, we need a very simple model.
-We need to hold the
+We first need to hold the options the user passed in when they ran the app.
+Then we only need one more property, `currId` which is the current tick cycle the app's in.

+---

+Next the Update function.
+This function, as we said recieves the current model, and a message of what happened.
+It then returns the updated model.

+It can produce addional messages with something called a command.
+We'll see it later in action.

+---

+The final piece is the View method.
+We simply need to return a string here, and bubbletea takes care of the rest.
+This is roughly how our code will look like.

+---

+Let's start writing the app!